Non-identical moir\'e twins in bilayer graphene: Temperature dependence and thermally activated regimes for the local and non-local resistance

 \subsection{Sample for structural characterization}

-We have prepared a sample to measure with the AFM the out of plane atomic displacement, solitons formed as a consequence of the atomic in plane displacement inside the moire cell.
+We have prepared a sample to measure with the AFM the out of plane atomic displacement, wrinkles around the moir\'e cell are formed as a consequence of the atomic in plane displacement inside the moir\'e cell.
 This sample consist of BN and bilayer graphene on surface.
-The two crystals have been prealigned at the moment of the preparation by aligning their crystallographic edges.
+The two crystals have been pre-aligned at the moment of the preparation by aligning their crystallographic edges.
 A picture of this sample and its cross section are shown in Fig. \ref{Gaia001}.

 The bilayer character of the sample has been tested by Raman spectroscopy.
-The AFM measurement in this sample, shown in the main text
+The AFM measurement in this sample, shown in the main text shows the clear presence of a moir\'e superlattice where the in-plane atomic displacement gives rise to relaxation regions around the moire cell.